intel/qatlib/README.md

 * libusdm: user space library for memory management
 * qatmgr: user space daemon for device management
 * Sample codes: applications to demo usage of the libs

+## Insecure Algorithms
+The following algorithms are considered insecure and are disabled by default.
+* AES-ECB
+* SHA-1
+* SHA2-224
+* SHA3-224
+* RSA512/1024/1536
+* DSA

+To enable these algorithms, use the following configuration option:
+   * `--enable-legacy-algorithms`

 ## Deprecated Features & Planned Deprecations
 * The following configuration option will be deprecated after 2023: